Legal aid cuts for prisoners

 Since the cuts came into force, conditions in prisons have deteriorated sharply.
 Violence and self-injury have risen to record levels, and more than 270 people in prison have taken their own lives.
 Calls to our charities have increased by almost 50 per cent.

 Together with Prisoners’ Advice Service we are legally challenging the cuts because allowing all prisoners equal access to justice is the hallmark of a civilised society.
-Next January, the Court of Appeal will hear on our case.

 The impact of the cuts